 Lemonade Bundt Cake

-- In a large bowl or the bowl of a stand mixer, whisk together the flour, granulated sugar baking powder and salt and lemon zest, until they're evenly distributed.
+- In a large bowl or the bowl of a stand mixer, whisk together the flour, granulated sugar, baking powder, salt, and lemon zest, until they're evenly distributed.

 - Add the room temperature butter and use an electric mixer with the whisk attachment to beat the mixture for 2-3 minutes, until pea size chunks form.
 Add the oil and beat at full speed for another minute.